tunmsk/nextgen-facebook/readme.txt

 <h4>Proven Performance</h4>

 NGFB is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

-<h4>Clean Uninstall</h4>

-Try the NGFB plugin with complete confidence &mdash; when uninstalled, NGFB removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

 <h4>Professional Support</h4>